 In infants, bright red, cold skin and/or very low energy

 To determine if the person is suffering from hypothermia, take his or her temperature with a thermometer.
-A body temperature under 95° F is a medical emergency and can be fatal if not promptly treated, according to the National Institute on Aging.
+A body temperature under 95°F (45°C) is a medical emergency and can be fatal if not promptly treated.

 What should you do while waiting for medical attention?